walter-juan/compose-icon-collections/README.md

 ### Update the icons

-1. Run the icon download task
+Run the icon download task, use the `-Pgitcommit` flag to commit the changes.
-2. Change the version in `build.gradle` from the updated modules
-3. Update [README.md](README.md) with the new version in *Icon packs* section

 ### Add new icons